hulk-yin/fix-photo-date/README.md

-# fix-image-date
+# fix-photo-date
-Check if image file date differ with the date recorded in the file exif meta data and optionally fix it.
+Check if file and exif dates differs on photos and optionally fix it.

+## Usage

+    npm run [check|fix] [dir]

+The program will extract the exif and file dates on all jpeg photos in the dir and print a diff summary in the console.
+If `fix` is used, the program will set the file's modification date to the exif date.